Konadu Yaadom

-Konadu Yaadom, also Kwadu Yaadom (c.1750 - 1809) was the fourth Asantehemaa of the Asante, whose multiple marriages and spiritual influence meant that she became an important and powerful ruler in the eighteenth and early nineteenth centuries.
+Konadu Yaadom, also Kwadu Yaadom (c.1750 - 1809) was the fourth Asantehemaa of the Ashanti Empire, whose multiple marriages and spiritual influence meant that she became an important and powerful ruler in the eighteenth and early nineteenth centuries.

 Biography

 Yaadom was born around 1750.
 Her parents were the Mamponhene Asumgyima Penemo and her mother was Yaa Aberefi, their marriage was made as a political arrangement in order for Penemo's clan - the Bretuo - to gain power in the region which was otherwise controlled by the Oyoko clan, which Aberefi was from.
 Her mother, Yaa Aberefi, was also enstooled as Asantehemaa.

 Marriages

 When Yaadom was approximately ten years old, a similarly strategic marriage was arranged for her to Apahene Owusu of Mampon.
 According to the tradition, her second husband was Safo Katanka the Mamponhene.
 However, historian Ivor Wilks believed this marriage to have been between Katanka and one of Yaadom's sisters - in the received chronology of her marriages, there is not enough time for her to bear three children by him before she married her third husband.

 According to tradition, her third marriage was to Adu Twum of Kumasi, who she had four children with: Opoku Kwame; Yaa Dufie; Akua Akrukruwaa; Opoku Fofie.
 Yaa Dufie became Asantehemaa in later life; Opoku Fofie became Asantehene.
 According to tradition, Yaadom's fourth husband was Asokore-Mamponhene Owusu Ansa, who she had three children with: Osei Kofi; Osei Bonsu; Osei Badu.
 Osei Bonsu later became Asantehene.

 According to tradition, Yaadom's fifth husband was Owusu Yaw, of Anowo in Kumase.
 They had two children: Osei Yaw, who later became Asantehene and an unnamed child.
 Both Yaadom and this final child died as a result of complications during the birth.